Create GSA + STEAM blueprint

 Finding Executable Pathβ

-Search SteamDB for the dedicated server files and click on the Dedicated server.
-Then go to the Configuration
+To locate the executable path, search SteamDB for dedicated server files, click on the dedicated server, and go to the Configuration

 .